Muhammadkamranlive/sign-language-communication/README.md

 4.Using  GAN video is generated.
 <br>

 ## NLP techniques output ##
-The results below are achieved taking dataset from phenoix weather dataset for sign langauge by using Luong's attension based mechanism.
+The results I achieved below are taken dataset from phenoix weather dataset for sign langauge by using Luong's attension based mechanism.
 <br>

 **german to gloss **